ProKoMoProject/A-hybrid-model-for-day-ahead-electricity-price-forecasting-combining-fundamental-and-stochastic-mod/README.md

-# A hybrid model for day ahead electricity price forecasting: combining fundamental and stochastic modelling
+# A hybrid model for day ahead electricity price forecasting: Combining fundamental and stochastic modelling

-### Oliver Grothe, Thomas Möbius, Felix Müsgens, Mira Watermeyer
+### Mira Watermeyer, Thomas Möbius, Oliver Grothe, Felix Müsgens

-Abstract tbd
+The accurate prediction of short-term electricity prices is vital for effective trading strategies, power plant scheduling, profit maximisation and efficient system operation.
+However, uncertainties in supply and demand make such predictions challenging.
+We propose a hybrid model that combines a techno-economic energy system model with stochastic models to address this challenge.
+The techno-economic model in our hybrid approach provides a deep understanding of the market.
+It captures the underlying factors and their impacts on electricity prices, which is impossible with statistical models alone.
+The statistical models incorporate non-techno-economic aspects, such as the expectations and speculative behaviour of market participants, through the interpretation of prices.
+The hybrid model generates both conventional point predictions and probabilistic forecasts, providing a comprehensive understanding of the market landscape.
+Probabilistic forecasts are particularly valuable because they account for market uncertainty, facilitating informed decision-making and risk management.
+Our model delivers state-of-the-art results, helping market participants to make informed decisions and operate their systems more efficiently.

 ### Keywords:
-Electricity markets, Electricity price forecasting, Energy system model, Error improvement, Hybrid model, Probabilisitc forecasting, Stochastic modelling
+Electricity price forecasting
+Hybrid model
+Energy system modelling,
+Stochastic modelling,
+Probabilistic forecasting

 ### Links:
 tba